 No part of the development shall be occupied unless and until a Residential Travel Plan for the development hereby approved has been submitted and approved in writing by the Local Planning Authority, in consultation with the Local Highway Authority and the Highways Agency.

-- 4.226 The proposal is unlikely to have an effect upon the A12.
-The Highways Agency therefore raises no objection and I enclose a TR110 to this effect. - 4.227 Sport England (21/06/12): Sport England does not wish to comment on this particular application.
+The proposal is unlikely to have an affect upon the A12.
+The Highways Agency therefore raises no objection and I enclose a TR110 to this effect.